+The Skeleton SSP contains the following generated artifacts material to this discussion.
+Each of these artifacts is located in the SSP folder structure as defined by the GRA Service Specification Guidelines.

+metadata.xml.
+GRA defines a standard metadata.xsd which all metadata.xml documents must conform to.
+The metadata.xml in the annotated skeleton SSP is generated via a QVT transform from corresponding content in the GRA-UML model.
+The target metamodel for the QVT transform is a MOF model that corresponds to metadata.xsd according to the mapping defined by the Eclipse emf tooling.

+catalog.xml.
+GRA does not define a standard catalog.xsd.
+We will reverse-engineer such a schema from example catalog.xml documents.
+The catalog.xml in the annotated skeleton SSP is generated via a QVT transform from corresponding content in the GRA-UML model.
+The target metamodel for the QVT transform is a MOF model that corresponds to catalog.xsd according to the mapping defined by the Eclipse emf tooling.

+artifacts\service model\behavior model\XXX.xmi.
+This is the logical service model - a UML platform-independent model of the services, participants, interfaces and interactions involved in the Service Description.

+schemas\SIP\XXX-skeleton.wsdl file.
+This file is generated from corresponding content of the GRA-UML model.
+It provides the bare-bones structure of the wsdl file, but is likely to omit extensions and policy choices which will be fleshed-out by post-provisioning.

+artifacts\annotations.xml.
+This file is a serialized form of the annotation aspect of the GRA-UML model.
+It contains all of the modeled annotations as well as annotations inferred by applying defaults to the logical service model.
+It is intended to be used to provide parameter values for post-provisioning.
+It contains references to the logical service model.

+Other artifacts that comprise the SSP are outside the scope of this document.

-The QVT pre-provisioning is not intended to be modified; it is “fixed” in the GRA-UML standard as is the structure of the Skeleton SSP.
-The Skeleton SSP contains an annotation metadata file, essentially a metamodel of GRA.
-Elements of the annotation file are referenced from elements in the annotated SSP.
-The transformation template then reads the skeleton SSP and makes whatever adjustments are required based on that templates technology and stylistic choices.
-Any file in the SSP can be modified and other technologies may be called for complex transformation tasks.
+In post-provisioning the XSLT transformation reads the skeleton SSP and makes whatever adjustments, enhancements and inclusions that are required based on that template’s technology and stylistic choices.
+Any file in the SSP can be modified and other transformation tools may be called for complex transformation tasks.
 Template developers may also use the metadata to produce other artifacts in support of their GRA specification or development tasks.

-Note: The exact method for connecting skeleton artifacts with the templates is TBD.
-It should be easy to use from XSLT.
-Assume use of NIEM Annotations.

-The GRA-UML standard includes a baseline template that supports basic GRA web services.
+The GRA-UML standard includes a baseline XSLT template that supports basic GRA web services.
 Templates can then add additional technology content, such as policy implementations.
-Policy implementations should be based on the “InteractionRequirements” as defined in GRA and modeled in the annotation metadata.
+Policy implementations should be based on the InteractionRequirements as defined in GRA and modeled in the annotation model.

-Within the metadata portion of a GRA-UML model the architect can select the template specification to use and may also assign specific templates for use at any level of the GRA model, this allows specific technology choices to be made at any level.
+Within the annotation aspect of a GRA-UML model the architect can select the XSLT template specification to use and may also assign specific templates for use on any individual element of the GRA model; this allows specific technology choices to be made at any level.
 For example, a template could be provided to support REST web services and select REST services for a specific SIP or interface.

-XSLT was chosen for the post-processing steps to do its familiarity and popularity among developers who typically operate at the WSDL/SOAP and integration technology levels.
+XSLT was chosen for the post-processing steps due to its familiarity and popularity among developers who typically operate at the WSDL/SOAP and integration technology levels.
 XSLT is also a proven and standard technology.
-However, XSLT is not particularly suited for traversing complex models, so QVT is a better choice for the pre-provisioning step.
+However, XSLT is not well-suited for traversing complex models, so QVT is a better choice for the pre-provisioning step.

-Supporting artifacts

-Please consider the following artifacts in support of this design document:

-GRAAnnotationModel – the GRA annotation metamodel.
-Information models are provided for generic GRA as well as the basic choices for the WSDL/Soap specific SIPs.

-GRAAnnotationIEPD – a NIEM-UML IEPD that imports the annotation model and defines the production of an NIEM IEPD for GRA annotations.

-GRAAnnotationIEPD – The generated IEPD with schema for the GRA annotation model.
-Instances of these schema are populated as artifacts in a skeleton SSP and provide the annotation data.
-The annotation data is referenced (as XML annotations) from all generated skeleton artifacts.

-Correction_GRA_Example – an example SSP using annotation metadata.

-Metadata.xml – Corrections metdata file that corresponds to the example (manually produced).

-Note that we don’t yet have a fully populated GRAAnnotation.xml file.

-Structure of metadata in GRA models
+Annotation metadata in GRA-UML models